NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/SpinalMusculoskeletalModuleForComputingVertebralSpecificLoadingInDailyTasks/README.md

 1. Discuss the current analysis and management scripts pipeline.
 Is it ready for integration?
 What parts are missing?
 Integration of the DL-based masks for generating data for the pipeline.
-a.
-The key gap for integration of DL segmentation data is translating DL-based masks into model-relevant information.
+    1. The key gap for integration of DL segmentation data is translating DL-based masks into model-relevant information.

 2. What issues must be solved for this integration within the extension mechanism?
 Build an integration plan emphasizing a framework for modularity and code expansion.

 3. Possible avenues for slicer module(s) creation (the very ambitious version)
-a.
-Create Slicer module (s) from the Python scripts.
+    1. Create Slicer module (s) from the Python scripts.
-b.
-Create a Slicer module to run-extract information from the DL models
+    2. Create a Slicer module to run-extract information from the DL models
-c.
-Create a Slicer module to assemble the data file for the OpenSim modeler
+    3. Create a Slicer module to assemble the data file for the OpenSim modeler
-d.
-Create an extension containing the modules.
+    4. Create an extension containing the modules.

 4. Discuss methods of results presentation.